MariaExtrella/QATestTheAgileMonkeys/README.md

 The response is a JSON with the customer's datas or a null value in the case that it doesn't exist, but not an error.

 - # Mutations:

-It is needed to test that the API mets the acceptance criteria for these commands and for that, following files are created:
+It is needed to test that the API mets the acceptance criteria for some commands and for that, following files are created:

 [SaveUsers.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveUsers.feature):

 This file contains a JavaScript function to create some new user.
 It contains a [Scenario Outline](https://github.com/intuit/karate#dynamic-scenario-outline), what means that it receives dinamic datas as JSON.
 This function is defined in the Backgroud part of the *.feature file: